 WBGS now has 15 locations in Australia and the U.S. that opened up organically.
-Seeing the need and demand for large-scale garage sales, Grigaliunas has a goal to attend 1,000 events globally in the next five years.
+Seeing the demand for large-scale garage sales, Grigaliunas plans to attend 1,000 events globally in the next five years.

 One of the services WBGS offers to help other businesses succeed and strengthen the circular economy is “CANnsulting.”
 CANsulting helps fellow social enterprises and startups to build their brand and marketing to create a mission-driven business, and to assist with the strategic development and implementation of circular economy practices within the business.

 Profit for purpose (2:27)